 The extremely popular all-American series "Star Wars" definitely has a banner to get inspired from.

 When it comes to design that perfectly combines brand, appeal, and simplicity, who better than Google to look up to?
-As expected they've perfectly nailed their banner.
+As expected they've perfectly nailed their design.

 14. The Fumble